Surviving the jungle lifestyle in Belize requires long-term discipline. Excitement gets you here. Discipline determines whether you stay.

 Another blog post I wrote – Mastering Your Mornings: Streamlining Decisions for a Productive Day

 Belize gets hot, with intense humidity.
 Do the hard tasks first!
-Tackling the most physically demanding jobs early means you’ll be working in reasonable temperatures and still have energy before the heat and humidity drain you.
+Tackling the most physically demanding jobs early means you’ll be working in more reasonable temperatures and still have energy before the heat and humidity drain you.

 For me, the hard or physically demanding tasks would be mixing cement, chopping with my machete, or moving dirt or gravel by wheelbarrow.
-Since I usually have five projects going on at a time it lets me schedule the toughest tasks in the morning and transition to less physical work in the afternoon.
+Since I usually have five projects going on at a time, it lets me schedule the toughest tasks in the morning and transition to less physical work in the afternoon.

 Also, it’s just natural to get lazy or get distracted, but in general, the hardest jobs are the most important ones.
 By getting the hard job out of the way first thing, you develop discipline — habits that carry through the rest of the day.

 When I first arrived in Belize, I realized that an essential part of my success here would be to have a greenhouse.
 Part of my building plans included putting in a patio stone floor.
 Unfortunately, patio stones aren’t readily available in Belize.
-My greenhouse would require 1,200 patio stones, and I would have to make all 1,200 patio stones myself.
+My greenhouse would require 1,200 patio stones, and I would have to make all 1,200 patio stones myself!

 I had to mix 100 piles of cement to make 1,200 patio stones

-patio stones patio stones
+patio stones representative of hard work patio stones representative of hard work

-Every day – 12 more patio stones
+Every day, 12 more patio stones

-shade cloth greenhouse shade cloth greenhouse
+shade cloth greenhouse without shade cloth shade cloth greenhouse without shade cloth

 My shade cloth greenhouse (without shade cloth)